 While the types of Siamese cats can be classified depending on the size of their head, tails, and pointed patterns, there are two broad types of Siamese: traditional and modern.

 Traditional Siamese cats can be subdivided into three types: Applehead, Classic, and Old-style.
 On the other hand, modern Siamese cats can be subdivided into Wedge and Light-colored variations.
-Each is unique and wonderful in its own way.
-Let’s look at how they vary and how to tell which is which.
+Each is unique and wonderful in its way.
+Let’s look at how these Siamese types vary and how to tell which is which.

 Traditional Siamese Cats